libp2p/js-libp2p/doc/CONFIGURATION.md

 #### Setup with Relay

-As described in the [Circuit Relay article](https://docs.libp2p.io/concepts/nat/circuit-relay/), libp2p provides a protocol for tunneling traffic through relay peers when two peers are unable to connect to each other directly.
-When a peer wants to establish a connection with another peer via a relay, it first needs to identify a peer that supports the Circuit Relay protocol.
-This is where the Identify service comes in.
-The Identify service allows peers to advertise the protocols they support.
-Thus, it is recommended to use the Identify service to find a relay peer that supports the Circuit Relay protocol.
+[Circuit Relay](https://docs.libp2p.io/concepts/nat/circuit-relay/), is a protocol for tunneling traffic through relay peers when two peers are unable to connect to each other directly.

+When a peer to be available to be connected to via a relay, it first needs to find a peer that supports the Circuit Relay protocol.

+It can search the network for providers of the service and/or it can rely on ambient discovery via the identify protocol, during which peers exchange lists of protocols they support.

+Thus, it is recommended to include the Identify service in your services configuration when you hope to find a relay peer that supports the Circuit Relay protocol.

 ```js
 import { createLibp2p } from 'libp2p'